homermultitext/hmt-docs/vm/install.md

+First, we'll configure your editor (Atom) to help you with the different kinds of content we edit (XML files, delimited-text files, texts in markdown, and even scripts in Scala).

-Open a terminal to run your familiar bash shell.
+Open a terminal to run your familiar bash shell, and run

+    atom-config.sh